If you’re looking for a guide that walks you through how to start a podcast, you’re absolutely in the right place…

 Get A Podcast Host

-I use and highly recommend Buzzsprout podcast hosting after trying several different companies over the years.
+I use and highly recommend Buzzsprout podcast hosting after trying many different companies over the years.

 Once you’ve signed up, you’ll need to fill out some required information about your podcast (name, description, categories, etc.).